vakandi/l2-cv-bot/SETUP_GUIDE.md

 # L2 CV Bot - Modern Windows 10/11 Setup Guide

-This guide will help you build and run the Lineage II Computer Vision Bot on modern Windows 10/11 systems.
+This guide will help you build and run the Lineage II Computer Vision Bot on modern Windows 10/11 systems. **No driver installation required!**

 ## What This Project Does